ben-kemister/development-cheat-sheets/content/posts/2024-07-28-OIDC-on-k3s/_index.md

 - oidc-username-claim=email
 - oidc-client-id=<YOUR_OPENID_CONNECT_CLIENT_ID>
 ```
+> If you are using dex the url is `oidc-issuer-url=https://<YOUR_DEX_URL>`

-You will need to reboot k3s for these changes to be applied.
+You will need to restart the k3s for these changes to be applied `sudo systemctl restart k3s`

 > Note: If you have multiple server nodes this configuration needs to be the same on each.